sunil-61/advance-human-care-system/README.md

-# 💉 Diabetes Prediction Web App
+# 💉 Advance Human Care Prediction Web App

-This is a **Machine Learning-powered web app** built with **Streamlit** that predicts whether a person is likely to have diabetes based on various health parameters.
+This is a **python-programming-based web app** built with **Streamlit** that predicts whether a person is likely to have diabetes, stress, habit tracker based on various health parameters.

 ---